rkrabek/nokogiri-seminar-code/README.md

 # nokogiri-seminar-code
-Seminar code for my nokogiri webscraping seminar for cs50 fall 2015
+Seminar code for my Nokogiri webscraping seminar for cs50 fall 2015

+To install Nokogiri on a cs50 template IDE, type:
+$ CFLAGS= gem install nokogiri on other environments
+$ gem install nokogiri